 Paste provides volume and texture, especially if you apply it to damp hair, and is another good option for men who prefer the tousled look.

 Hair balm has several unique characteristics, including that you don’t massage it down to your scalp as you would with other products.
-It also tames frizzy hair, which not every styling product can claim, but is useful for achieving a wide range of hairstyles.
+It also tames frizzy hair, which not every styling product can claim, but it’s useful for achieving a wide range of hairstyles.

-Be wary of using hair balm on a daily basis because it can make hair look greasy and form clumps.
+Be wary of using hair balm on a daily basis, because it can make hair look greasy and form clumps.
 Your best bet is to wash your hair regularly to remove the balm before your next application.

 Sea Salt Spray